datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 !
 Lucy

-#### Line Chart
+#### Line Chart: `pet-linechart`

-The last guided exploratory visualization you'll see is in the code chunk `pet-licenses`.
+The last guided exploratory visualization you'll see is in the code chunk `pet-linechart`.
 Here, the code to create two new columns has been provided in full.
 You'll use the column `ym`, which creates a "year-month" variable, to generate your plot:

 You will, however, have to edit the partial code after `## how the number of licenses recorded has changed over time`.
 Here, you'll need to add the appropriate function_names to accomplish what is stated in the comment above, and you'll need to fill in the appropriate variable wherever you see `VARIABLE`.
 Finally, where you see `geom_GEOM`, change "GEOM" to the appropriate geom specified in the comment above.